 - a.
-How do you design, manage, and improve your key products and work processes?
-Answer each of the following questions: - How do you determine key product and work process requirements? - What are your organization's key work processes? - How do you design your products and work processes to meet requirements? - How does your day-to-day operation of work processes ensure that they meet key process requirements? - How do you determine your key support processes?

-- How do you improve your work processes to improve products and performance, enhance your core competencies, and reduce variability? - How do you manage your supply chain? - How do you pursue your opportunities for innovation?
+Describe how your organization designs, manages, and improves its key products and work processes.
+Answering the following questions may enhance your discussion. - How do you determine key product and work process requirements? - How do you design your products and work processes to meet requirements? - How does your day-to-day operation of work processes ensure that they meet key process requirements? - How do you determine your key support processes? - How do you improve your work processes to improve products and performance, enhance your core competencies, and reduce variability? - How do you manage innovation?

-This Discussion Area is fundamentally about the KEY approaches the organization uses to identify critical processes within key work systems, how processes, including internal support processes, are managed and measured, and how processes are continually improved to better support customer requirements and expectations.
-It examines supply chain management and how the organization manages innovation, i.e. how are: (1) ideas generated; (2) decisions made to pursue, resource, and implement them; and (3) these decisions linked to strategic objectives.
+This Discussion Area is fundamentally about the KEY approaches the organization uses to identify critical processes within key work systems, how processes, including internal support processes are managed and measured, and how processes are continually improved to better support customer requirements and expectations.
+It also examines how the organization manages innovation, i.e. how are: (1) ideas generated; (2) decisions made to pursue, resource, and implement them; and (3) these decisions linked to strategic objectives.

-Methods and processes often discussed in this area include approaches to managing and systematically improving products and key work processes, which may be as simple as developing detailed process flow charts.
-Processes to select, manage and communicate with suppliers are often discussed.
+Methods and processes often discussed in this area include approaches to managing and systematically improving products and key work processes which may be as simple as developing detailed process flow charts.
 Other methods frequently mentioned are Lean Enterprise System, Six Sigma, International Organization of Standards (ISO), Capability Maturity Model Integration (CMMI) programs, etc. Lists of product and service delivery processes and support processes may be furnished along with information on how an organization knows when these processes are working well.
 Idea generation processes like suggestion boxes may be discussed.
 Processes that tie decisions to implement ideas to the organization's strategic planning efforts may be mentioned.